Best things to do in Aizu Wakamatsu

 Byakkotai grave Aizu Wakamatsu

 On another side of the hill close to the Byakkotai memorial is Sazaedo Temple.
-This is a one-of-a-kind wooden temple boasting an impressive double-helix structure that allows visitors to ascend to the top and descend without encountering anyone else on the way.
+This is a one-of-a-kind wooden temple boasting an impressive double-helix structure that allows visitors to ascend to the top and descend without encountering anyone from the opposite direction.
 The hexagon shaped temple was constructed in 1796, and offers both spiritual reflection and good views of the city from its upper platform.

-33 Kannon deities are said to be enshrined in the temple, so its no uncommon to come across fellow visitors deep in prayer at the entrance.
+33 Kannon deities are said to be enshrined in the temple, so it’s not uncommon to come across fellow visitors deep in prayer at the entrance.
 Before they were removed after the Meiji restoration, there were actually 33 statues in the temple, and pilgrims would earn good fortune and luck by praying at each while making three full turns on the spiral journey up and down.

 While the 3 story temple is small, it is absolutely fascinating so make sure you go inside.
 The wooden floors creak as you walk above them and it is an odd sensation to hear other people coming up or down the other side but not seeing them.